BryceDeso/BryceDeso/README.md

 ### Hi there 👋

-I’m currently working on a crafting system in Unity.
+I am a game programmer who mainly works in Unity and Unreal.

+## Ways to reach me:
 [Linked In](https://www.linkedin.com/in/bryce-deshotel-2782041bb/)

 [Resume](https://resume.creddle.io/resume/da2bcg8gk1o)

+### Current Project:

+I’m currently working on a crafting system in Unity.

 ## Projects Ive worked on: